 Assets owned before the marriage by either spouse, as wells as gifts and inheritances received by a spouse during the marriage, are generally not considered marital property so long as the spouse treats those assets as separate during the marriage.
 Determining what is or isn’t marital property is tricky when separate property has significantly increased in value during the marriage or separate property has been comingled with jointly owned assets.

 We guide you through this complicated process.
 We know how hard it is to give up assets you worked so hard to accumulate, so we work hard to get you everything you are entitled to.
 Our knowledge of property distribution and the possible pitfalls makes us a powerful ally.

-We at Jeffrey R. Edelman, P.C. have the experience to navigate the complex process of marital property distribution.
+As a leading Parker divorce lawyer, we have the experience to navigate the complex process of marital property distribution.
 Contact us via email or by phone at 720-588-9384.
 Calls are returned promptly, even outside regular business hours if needed.